github/docs/content/github/setting-up-and-managing-your-github-profile/personalizing-your-profile.md

 If you select the "Busy" option, when people @mention your username, assign you an issue or pull request, or request a pull request review from you, a note next to your username will show that you're busy.

-1. In the top right corner of {{ site.data.variables.product.product_name }}, click your profile photo, then click **Set your status** or, if you already have a status set, click your current status.
+1. In the top right corner of {% data variables.product.product_name %}, click your profile photo, then click **Set your status** or, if you already have a status set, click your current status.
   ![Button on profile to set your status](/assets/images/help/profile/set-status-on-profile.png)
 2. To add custom text to your status, click in the text field and type a status message.
   ![Field to type a status message](/assets/images/help/profile/type-a-status-message.png)